You can request access to documents under the Freedom of Information Act 1982.

-- Information provided to South East Water in confidence
+- contain information provided to South East Water in confidence

-- Information provided to South East Water by a business
+- contain information provided to South East Water by a business

 You may be refused access to an entire document or you may be given access to a document with some information deleted.